-7.3.2 Modifying the environment variable manually
+7.3.1 Modifying the environment variable manually

-If you are using a supported version of Windows, you can use the Windows Control panel to modify the ARMLMD_LICENSE_FILE environment variable.
-See Configuring the client licensing on Windows on page 5-2 for more details.
+If you are using a supported version of Windows, you can use the Windows Control panel to modify the ARMLMD\LICENSE\FILE environment variable.
+See Configuring the client licensing on page 5-2 for more details.

-If you are using Unix or Linux, it might be necessary to modify the ARMLMD_LICENSE_FILE environment variable from the command line.
+If you are using Unix or Linux, it might be necessary to modify the ARMLMD\LICENSE\FILE environment variable from the command line.
 Alternatively you can have the environment variable set automatically when you start a new shell.
-See Client license on Unix/Linux on page 5-6 for more details.
+See Using the Command line (Unix/Linux clients only) on page 5-5 for more details.